-- (1) Unless authorised by a written law or by a permit, a person must not tether any animal to a tree, shrub, tree guard, wall or fence or permit any animal to enter on or into any local government property. - (2) This clause does not apply to an "assistance dog" as defined under the Dog Act 1976.
+- (1) A person may tether any animal to a tree, shrub, tree guard, wall or fence, or permit any animal to enter on or into any local government property where that person is authorised by a written law or by a permit. - (2) A person does not contravene subclause (1) where the animal is secured or tethered for a period not exceeding 1 hour.